ARM64 VM on macOS with libvirt + QEMU

 Create a

-to the size of your prefered disk:mkdir ~/vms && cd ~/vms qemu-img create -f qcow2 ubuntu.qcow2 50g
+vmsfolder in your home directory, and generate a disk image.
+Change50gto the size of your prefered disk:mkdir ~/vms && cd ~/vms qemu-img create -f qcow2 ubuntu.qcow2 50g -

 Download the ARM Ubuntu Server 20.04 Install Image and my ARM libvirt XML template and place the .iso and .xml files in the same folder. (macOS <= 12.3 needs an older XML template).